dthelegend/GoSnake/README.md

 # GoSnake
-A practice Snake Project to show off my ability in GoLang
+A practice Snake Project to showcase my ability in GoLang